 - Mix in the eggs and egg yolks one at a time until just combined.

 - Mix in the orange juice and lemon juice.
-The mixture may separate a little at this point and that is fine.
+The mixture may separate a little at this point; that's fine.

 - Transfer the mixture to a small pot on medium-low heat.
 Stir regularly until the mixture reaches 175 F on a candy thermometer, about 20 minutes.
 It should be bubbling periodically, but not a fast-paced boil.

 - Remove from the heat and strain out any clumps with a fine sieve.
 Press plastic wrap directly onto the surface of the curd and poke a few holes in it to let the steam release.
-Refrigerate until ready to use.
+When cooled to room temperature, refrigerate until ready to use.